MerlinMason/The-Film-House/README.md

 DONE (but to 150px as per email conversation) - TFH Logo : W-80px by H-60PX
 DONE (as per email conversation max-width 60px) Project rectangle shapes : W- 60px by H-40px

-1 - WAITING - Font Change - Rishab fonts attached; please change as per mockups perviously sent
+1 - DONE (use substitute font) - Font Change - Rishab fonts attached; please change as per mockups perviously sent

 2 - DONE - Page icons at the top - Make them central, 16:9.
 At the moment they’re often square and there’s an issue with the way they change with different size windows.
 We need them need to be a touch magnified when the cursor hovers over them.
 Also make them smaller.
 Also, the text below that appears below these should be center aligned to the boxes.
 They also need to be behind the radial gradient at the top that appears during a hover over the logo.